AlirezaMorsali/ENRP/README.md

 ..
 Figuring out if there are any improvement
 * Image into 16 block, and 16 smaller networks
 ..
 Figuring out if there are any improvement
+* Examining the frequency to see at which point we are having loss when scaling down the network

 * How does the original network perform on the blocks of image